insidenothing/phpOxm/README.md

 phpOxm
 ======

-PHP controlls for Xen VM, Integrated with Monit / Cron
+PHP controlls for Xen VM, Integrated with Monit / Cron, using bash as a frontend to the logic.